smfo/whatILearntToday/React/multipleFileProject.md

-# How to write a probram using separated files for different components
+# How to write a program using separated files for different components

 Make the component available to other components using either